-In the coming years, we will take additional actions to address discriminatory, physical, economic, and informational barriers to make safe and efficacious brain disease treatments more accessible.
+In the coming years, we will take additional actions to address discriminatory, physical, economic, and informational barriers to make effective and tolerable brain disease treatments more accessible.

-Running a sustainable business requires us to invest in new and better treatments for patients, while reducing the societal burden and delivering a competitive return to our shareholders.
-The value we generate from our marketed medicines allows us to reinvest in research and development of new and better treatments.
+Running a sustainable business requires us to invest in new and improved treatments for patients, while reducing the societal burden and delivering a competitive return to our shareholders.
+The value we generate from our marketed medicines allows us to reinvest in research and development of new and improved treatments.

-Lundbeck partners with advocacy groups, including the World Federation for Mental Health, National Alliance on Mental Illness, Depressn and Bipolar Support Alliance and American Foundation for Suicide Prevention.
+Lundbeck partners with advocacy groups, including the International Association for Suicide Prevention and the World Federation for Mental Health, GAMIAN-Europe and EUFAMI.
 Our partnership with the International Association for Early Interventions on Mental Health aims to promote the #ChatSafe Guidelines for online communication about suicide prevention.

-Our actions to provide medicines are of a good quality cover the value chain from early research, clinical development and manufacturing, through to distribution to pharmacies.
+Our actions to provide medicines that are of a good quality, cover the whole value chain from early research, clinical development and manufacturing, through to distribution to pharmacies.

 Counterfeit medicine is fake medicine.
 It is deliberately mislabelled products with the correct or wrong ingredients, without active ingredients, with insufficient active ingredients or with fake packaging.

-If you have any concerns about the authenticity of a Lundbeck product please contact us.
+If you have concerns about the authenticity of a Lundbeck product, please contact us.

 We acknowledge our responsibility to people who depend on our products and knowledge to manage their disease.
 Reporting of adverse drug reactions is important for us to continuously evaluate the benefits and risks of our products and take proactive action as warranted.

 Please consult your doctor if you experience a potential adverse drug reaction.
-You can also report adverse drug reactions directly to Lundbeck via the online contact form.
-If you prefer to talk to a Lundbeck employee in your country, please look up the phone number of the Lundbeck affiliates.
+You can also report adverse drug reactions directly to Lundbeck using the online contact form or telephone 01908 638972.
+Reporting forms and information can be found at www.mhra.gov.uk/yellowcard.

 R&D of new and improved treatments is at the core of what we do.